-A scientific program at MSRI generally consists of up to one year (10 months) of concentrated activity in a specific area of current research interest in the mathematical sciences.
-MSRI usually runs two programs simultaneously, each with about thirty mathematicians in residence at any given time.
-The most common program lengths are one-year and five-months (typically in the form of a Fall or Spring semester program).
-Each program begins with an introductory workshop, the purpose of which is to introduce the subject to the broader mathematical community.
-There are also periods of expanded activity such as lecture series and workshops.
+A scientific program at MSRI generally consists of up to 9 months of concentrated activity in a specific area of current research interest in the mathematical sciences.
+MSRI usually runs two programs simultaneously, each with about forty mathematicians in residence at any given time.
+The most common program length is four months (typically in the form of a Fall or Spring semester program).
+Each program begins with Connections for Women and Introductory workshops, the purpose of which is to introduce the subject to the broader mathematical community.
 The programs receive administrative and financial support from the Institute, allowing organizers to focus on the scientific aspects of the activities.

-The Scientific Advisory Committee (SAC) of the Institute meets in January and November each year to consider preproposals for programs.
-Proposals for special events or conferences outside the programs are considered in a much shorter time-frame.
-The deadlines to submit proposals of any kind for review by the SAC are October 15 and December 15.
+The Scientific Advisory Committee (SAC) of the Institute meets in January, May and November each year to consider proposals for programs.
+The deadlines to submit proposals of any kind for review by the SAC are April 15, October 15 and December 15.

-Successful proposals are usually developed from the preproposal in a collaborative process between the proposers, the Directorate and the SAC, and may be considered at more than one meeting of the SAC before selection.
+If an LOI is reviewed favorably by the SAC, the organizers will be asked to submit a pre-proposal.
+Preproposals and proposals are developed in a collaborative process between the proposers, the Directorate and the SAC, and may be considered at more than one meeting of the SAC before selection.

-The scientific planning and organization of each program are the responsibility of a committee of organizers (aided in some cases by a liaison of the Directorate and the SAC).
-The organizers recommend participants in the program; they also plan workshops and lecture series within the program, which many more participants may attend.
+The scientific planning and organization of each program are the responsibility of a committee of organizers (aided by a liaison of the Directorate and the SAC).
 Each program is allocated a budget for subsistence and travel expenses.

 The proposer should include a primary and secondary Mathematics Subject Classification Code

-The proposer should indicate a tentative list of program organizers and their affiliations.
+The proposer should include a list of program organizers, their affiliations, and their anticipated length of stay.
+All programs must have at least three organizers who will be in residence for the duration of the program.
 The program organizing committee has primary responsibility for the operation of the scientific program, including the choice of participants.
-It is an advantage to have a strong representation of U.S. based organizers, as we have found that this helps in recruiting U.S. based participants.
+It is an advantage that the organizing committee has a strong representation of women and U.S. based researchers, as we have found that this helps in recruiting women and U.S. based participants.

-Identify key possible participants and their affiliations.
+Identify potential key senior participants and their affiliations.
 A program should contain a significant component for postdoctoral fellows, including facilitating access to long-term senior visitors.
-We strive for geographically diverse programs that include a strong representation of U.S. based researchers from a a wide range of institutions.
+We strive for diverse programs that include a strong representation of women, members of underrepresented minorities, and U.S. based researchers from a wide range of institutions.